DAF ''EV33'' - 1974 / 2017 - SHORTENED ENGLISH VERSION OF THE DUTCH ORIGINAL

 After several test drives: making a graph of the distance / battery capacity:

-looks good, almost like calculated
+almost like calculated

 Some details before the final approval test, all switches must be identified.
 All bolts should have rings below the heads and nuts.

-17 kg weight loss spray can tyre repair instead
+can tyre repair instead

 July 24 2017 - the RDW approval test day